Skip to content

 I recently had the chance to visit Disney’s Epcot theme park with my family — and yes, I brought my mobility scooter along for the adventure.
 After several knee surgeries, I can’t spend all day on my feet like I used to, but that didn’t stop me from exploring every corner of the park.

-If you’re planning a Disney trip and wondering how a mobility scooter fits into the experience, here are some essentials I wish everyone knew before rolling through the most magical place on earth.
+If you’re planning a Disney trip and wondering how a mobility scooter fits into the experience, here are some essentials I wish everyone knew before rolling through the most magical place on earth, starting with two popular questions:

 Choosing the Right Scooter for Disney Adventures